There’s one thing no one can do without in their kitchen, and that’s a good broth.

 However, you might realize that you don’t have any broth in your kitchen when you’re ready to make your next dish.

-Or, why so many of our readers asked for a post on beef broth substitutes, you might not want to use a beef broth because you’re on a vegetarian or vegan diet.
+Many of our readers asked for a post on beef broth substitutes.
+Why?
+Because you might not want to use a beef broth, or because you’re on a vegetarian or vegan diet.

 But, this shouldn’t worry you at all!
-You can easily make your own beef broth or substitute it with a meatless alternative and still make your meal as interesting, and your flavors as strong as you wanted from the beginning.
+You can easily make your own beef broth or substitute it with a meatless alternative.

-That brings me to my first solution, you can always change these back and lose the beef broth for a beer or wine in your dish or substitute it’s flavors with a vegetable broth.
+That brings me to my first solution.
+You can always change these back and switch the beef broth for beer or wine in your dish.
+Also, you can use vegetable broth.

 Apart from powders and mixes, there are other types of broths that you can use to achieve the same results you could have achieved with beef broth.